By Emily Yuen, ABT, NAET Certified Practitioner

 We carry most of the supplements listed.

 - Multivitamin – Capsules NOT tablets.
-More than one a day – Thorne has a great multivitamin.
-Multivitamins support the immune system to do its job and provide the cofactors needed to support detoxification pathways.
+More than one a day – Thorne has great multivitamins for all ages.
+Multivitamins support the immune system to do its job and provide the co-factors needed to support detoxification pathways among other functions.

-- Fish Oil – DHEA/EPA Nordic Naturals, Pro Omega Junior for kids, 2 to 4 a day, depending on weight.
+- Fish Oil – DHA/EPA Carlson’s, Nordic Naturals, Pro Omega Junior for kids, 2 to 4 a day, depending on weight.
 Fish oil provides omega-3 fatty acids to help with inflammation, seasonal allergies and asthma.

-- Probiotics – Multi-strain, at least 8 good bacteria, refrigerated.
-Kyo-Dophilus 9 by Wakunaga or Biodoph 7.
-Probotics are “friendly” bacteria that normally live in our digestive system and can help us break down food, absorb nutrients, boost the immune system and create a more balanced microbiome in the digestive tract.
+- Probiotics – Multi-strain, at least 5 good bacteria with 5 billion plus beneficial bacteria, refrigerated.
+HMF Powder, BioDoph 7 Plus, or Kyo-Dophilus 9 by Wakunaga.
+Probiotics are “friendly” bacteria that normally live in our digestive system and throughout the body.
+They can help us break down food, absorb nutrients, boost the immune system and create a more balanced microbiome in the digestive tract.

 - Astragalus – 1 and 1/2 dropperfuls 3 times daily.
 It helps support your immune system, adrenals and may help relieve seasonal allergy symptoms when used for 6 weeks.
 Flavonoids, found in astragalus show antioxidative qualities which counter free radicals.